ericom-gideon/docs/docs/apps/zero_downtime_deployment_for_your_ninefold_rails_app.md

 * Navigate to the __Configuration__ tab
 * Click __Enable__ next to the __Zero Downtime Deployment__ option.

-You'll be all set for the very next time you deploy.
+You'll be all set for the very next time you deploy your Rails app.